manya-bansal/mosaic-artifact/README.md

 Benchmark suite complains if ```-Wmissing-declarations ``` is added.

 Make sure line numbers of code match if changes have been made to the Mosaic code base + double check that the locations match.

+Remove any git identification info from reviewer aws machine.